Hi there!

 There is an observation tower at the Clingmans Dome summit so you can see sweeping mountain views all around you.

-40. Hike to Andrews Bald
+40. Andrews Bald hike

 After you’ve finished hiking to the Clingmans Dome tower, you can add on another hike that comes with views of the Smoky Mountains.
 This hike starts from the Clingmans Dome parking lot.
 Pack a light picnic lunch, and you can eat in an open field with mountain views.